Your Full Guide to Keeneland: A Perfect Day At The Races

 Trust us when we say – even when dressing more modestly – the meets aren’t a stuffy atmosphere.
 You’ll have fun dressed up for a couple of hours and snapping some memorable photos with your friends!!

 For The Ladies

-When deciding what to wear for the Keeneland spring meet – I (Shelbs) typically go for the dresses and low heel sandals vibe.
+Planning ahead for what to wear for the Keeneland spring meet?
+I (Shelbs) typically go for the dresses and low heel sandals vibe.
 It’s comfortable, breezy, and looks great in all of your photos!